Moise1/AutoMart/README.md

 ## Get Started

-[AutoMart](https://moise1.github.io/AutoMart/UI/) Auto Mart is an online marketplace for automobiles of diverse makes, model or body type.
+[AutoMart](https://moise1.github.io/AutoMart/UI/)  is an online marketplace for automobiles of diverse makes, model or body type.

 ###  Required features for user: